ndu-ik/ndu-ndi/README.md

 ## Components

-The system consists of three main components:
+The system consists of two main components:

 ### 1. `fluidwall.sh` - The Wallpaper Engine

-Manages the wallpaper slideshow with support for static images and live videos.
+Manages the wallpaper slideshow with support for static images and live videos, including automatic contrast detection and Conky color updates.

-### 2. `sconky.sh` - Contrast-Based Text Color Updater

-Monitors wallpaper changes and automatically adjusts Conky text colors for optimal readability.

-### 3. `conky_helpers.lua` - Conky Integration
+### 2. `conky_helpers.lua` - Conky Integration

 Lua script that reads color states and displays dynamic greetings in Conky.